-John really wanted to get the characters body to bend as he felt that it would express more emotion if it could move in a bendable way.
-John mentioned that he went to Ed Catmull and in classic "Catmull style" said "Hmmm, let me think about this" and he went away, came back and he had invented the teardrop.
+John really wanted to get the character’s body to bend as he felt that it would express more emotion if it could move in a bendable way.
+John mentioned that he went to Ed Catmull and in classic “Catmull style” said, “Hmmm, let me think about this.”
+He went away and came back and he had invented the teardrop.
 The bottom was a hemisphere the top was a hemisphere and the computer filled in the middle and it bent.

 John was so inspired by his animation of Andre that he came up with a second character – a bumblebee with big jellybean/water balloon feet named Wally B.